Winter in Rome (5 things to do)

 Winter in Rome is truly magical.
-Free from the often oppressive heat of the summer months, the Eternal City takes on a new lease of life.
+Free from the oppressive heat of the summer months, the Eternal City takes on a new lease of life.
 As the sun sets ever earlier, Christmas lights illuminate the city.
-Christmas markets pop up around the city’s main piazzas and Roman menus become infused with winter warming specialities.
+Christmas markets pop up around the city’s main piazzas, and Roman menus become infused with winter warming specialties.

+Every year, the Eternal City evolves to take on a new festive facade, and 2021 is no different.
 We at Walks Inside Rome have written this post to help inspire you for things to do in Rome this winter.
-As well as the usual Vatican and Colosseum tours, we’ll share some suggestions that take you a little off the beaten path.
-Helping you discover the truly unmissable highlights of the city we proudly call home.
+We’ll share some suggestions that take you off the beaten path, helping you discover the truly unmissable highlights of the city we proudly call home.

 Situated just south of the city center, not far from the Circus Maximus, Testaccio is Rome’s most authentic foodie neighborhood.
-Unlike Trastevere across the river, which is becoming increasingly touristy, Testaccio is still thoroughly Roman at heart.
-Locals love it for the food, which is unarguably among the best in the city, and at the weekends students flock here for the raving nightlife that follows.
+Unlike the slightly more touristic area of Trastevere across the river, Testaccio is still thoroughly Roman at heart.
+Locals love it for the food, which is unarguably among the best in the city, and at the weekends students flock here for its trendy, reasonable bars.

 You’ll also find a cornucopia of culinary delights at Testaccio Market, open every morning and early afternoon from Monday to Saturday.
 Afterwards, what better way to soak in the unique atmosphere of winter in Rome than by getting an aperitivo near Piazza Testaccio.
 Check out Oasi della Birra (the ‘Oasis of Beer’) for a fantastic selection of wines, beers (obviously!) and an awesome aperitivo.

 → Join us on our Testaccio food tour